TransformerOptimus/SuperAGI/CONTRIBUTING.md

 ## Testing Changes

-Each method or the function of the code should have a unit test with maximum coverage possible and on each Pull Request, we have GitHub Actions triggered, which runs all the unit tests where all the tests should pass for merging the Pull Request.
+Each method or the function of the code should have a unit test with the maximum coverage possible and on each Pull Request, we have GitHub Actions triggered, which runs all the unit tests where all the tests should pass for merging the Pull Request.